 For PDN type IPv4v6 and deferred IPv4 addressing, when the P-GW receives a message from the UE or the network indicating the release of the IPv4 address (e.g. receiving DHCPRELEASE) or decides to release the IPv4 address on its own (e.g. due to DHCP lease timer expiry for P-GW assigned IPv4 address), the P-GW shall inform the accounting server about the deallocation of the IPv4 address by sending Diameter Accounting-Request Interim-Update without the Framed-IP-Address AVP.

-The following Figure 25d.1 is an example message flow to show the procedure of Diameter Authentication and Accounting, which is applicable for GTP based S5/S8:
+The following Figure 25d.1 is an example message flow to show the procedure of Diameter Authentication and Accounting, which is applicable for GTP based S5/S8 interface or S2b interface with ePDG replacing S-GW: